 Depression is a common and recurring psychiatric syndrome, marked by episodes of low mood, poor selfesteem, and diminished interest and pleasure in most activities.
-Depression currently affects over 120 million people worldwide (including 1 in 10 Americans), and the number of patients diagnosed is steadily increasing at a rate of about 20% per year.1-12 The prevalence and severity of this illness leads to a correspondingly large socioeconomic impact, costing United States businesses alone over \$63 billion per year as a result of low productivity, absenteeism, and treatment costs.1-14 Depression typically first manifests between the ages of 15 and 30 years, with an additional peak of onset between 30 and 45 years; however, depression can occur at any age.
+Depression currently affects over 120 million people worldwide (including in 10 1 Americans), and the number of patients diagnosed is steadily increasing at a rate of about 20% per year.1-12 The prevalence and severity of this illness leads to a correspondingly large socioeconomic impact, costing United States businesses alone over \$63 billion per year as a result of low productivity, absenteeism, and treatment costs.1-14 Depression typically first manifests between the ages of 15 and 30 years, with an additional peak of onset between 30 and 45 years; however, depression can occur at any age.
 It is important to note that not all depression is necessarily a psychiatric disorder, as depressed mood can result from certain life events, medical treatments, and can present secondary to a nonpsychiatric illness.
-However, major depressive disorder (MDD) is a disabling condition that affects an individual's family, work, sleeping and eating habits, and overall health.1-14 Significantly, over 5% of patients diagnosed with MDD commit suicide, and the majority of suicides in the United States (about 60%) are carried out by patients with depression or a related mood disorder.
+However, major depressive is disabling disorder (MDD) а condition that affects an individual's family, work, sleeping and eating habits, and overall health.1-14 Significantly, over 5% of patients diagnosed with MDD commit suicide, and the majority of suicides in the United States (about 60%) are carried out by patients with depression or a related mood disorder.
 Patients with depression often feel stigmatized and fail to seek treatment.
-This reticence, combined with a lack of validated biological markers for depression, likely contribute to the fact that an estimated 80% of people with symptoms of clinical depression are currently going untreated.1-14 Depression is as old as mankind, and descriptions of the disorder can be traced as far back as the Greek physician Hippocrates, who, in the fourth century, diagnosed the disorder as melancholia, (literally meaning "black bile" in Greek ☐ derived from the concept of the four humors).15 In his classic Aphorisms, Hippocrates diagnosed "fear and despondencies, if they last a long time" as melancholia.
-This terminology remained in medical texts and as a diagnosis until the 17th century when the term depression (from the Latin deprimere, "to press down") was employed by Delasiauve in medical texts to describe the "lowering of emotional functions".
-15 This terminology eventually rose to prominence, and was formally added to the Diagnostic and Statistical Manual for Mental Disorders (DSM-I) in 1952.
-The designation "major depressive disorder" was added to the DSM-III in 1980.4.15 Criteria for diagnosing depression are found in the DSM-5 and World Health Organization's (WHO) ICD-10; both utilize the term "depressive episode" for singular, and "recurrent depressive disorder" for repeated depressive episodes.4,16 The ICD-10 defines three depressive symptoms (depressed mood, anhedonia and reduced energy), with two symptoms needing to be present to render the diagnosis.16 In contrast, the DSM-5 lists only two symptoms (depressed mood and anhedonia), and only one must be present for a diagnosis of depressive disorder.
-4 Major depressive disorder, also referred to as clinical depression, major depression, and recurrent depression, is characterized by either a single or recurrent episode of severely depressed mood that persists for at least 2 weeks.10 In addition, the DSM-5 distinguishes five subtypes of MDD: melancholic depression, atypical depression, catatonic depression, postpartum depression, and seasonal affective disorder.4 Treatment for MDD falls into three categories: psychotherapy (cognitive behavioral therapy and interpersonal therapy), electroconvulsive therapy, and antidepressant medications.1-16 Among the medications approved to treat MDD, perhaps none is better known than fluoxetine (Prozac) 1.
-In this Review, we will provide an overview of the importance of 1 to the treatment of depression, as well as other CNS disorders, and will capture widely dispersed data into one easily accessible format for the "Classics in Chemical Neuroscience" series.
+This reticence, combined with a lack of validated biological markers for depression, likely contribute to the fact that an estimated 80% of people with symptoms of clinical depression are currently going untreated.1-14 Depression is as old as mankind, and descriptions of the disorder can be traced as far back as the Greek physician Hippocrates, who, in the fourth century, diagnosed the disorder as melancholia, (literally meaning "black bile" in Greek derived from the concept of the four humors).15 In his classic Aphorisms, Hippocrates diagnosed "fear and despondencies, if they last a long time" as melancholia.
+This terminology remained in medical texts and as a diagnosis until the 17th century when the term depression (from the Latin deprimere, "to press down") was employed by terminology eventually rose to prominence, and was formally added to the Diagnostic Statistical Manual for Mental and Disorders (DSM-I) in 1952.
+The designation "major depressive disorder" was added to the DSM-III in 1980.4,15 Criteria for diagnosing depression are found in the DSM-5 and World Health Organization's (WHO) ICD-10; both utilize the term "depressive episode" for "recurrent depressive singular. and depressive disorder" for repeated episodes.4,16 The ICD-10 defines three depressive symptoms (depressed mood, anhedonia and reduced energy), with two symptoms needing to be present to render the diagnosis.16 In contrast, the DSM-5 lists only two symptoms (depressed mood and anhedonia), and only one must be present for a diagnosis of depressive disorder.4 Major depressive disorder, also referred to as clinical depression, major depression, and recurrent depression, is characterized by either a single or recurrent episode of severely depressed mood that persists for at least 2 weeks.10 In addition, the DSM-5 distinguishes five subtypes of MDD: melancholic depression, atypical depression, catatonic depression, postpartum depression, and seasonal affective disorder.4 Treatment for